EdwinVW/pitstop/README.md

 - Open the PitStop solution in Visual Studio.

 - Configure the private NuGet feed
    You only need to do this if you configured a different folder as private feed than `d:\NuGet\PitStop`.
 Open the Infrastructure project and edit the file *Infrastructure\Properties\PublishProfiles\Local NuGet Folder.pubxml*.
 Change the *PublishDir* setting to the folder you created.
-Open the file *CopyNuGetFiles.ps1* in the solution folder and change the folder in the last line of the script to the folder you created.
+Open the file solution item *CopyNuGetFiles.ps1* and change the folder in the last line of the script to the folder you created.

 - Publish Infrastructure package
    In order to reference the Infrastructure package from other projects, we need to publish it.
 Right click on the Infrastructure project and select the option *Publish*.
 In the dialog that is shown, click the *Publish* button.
-Now a PitStop.Infrastructure NuGet package file should appear in your private NuGet feed folder.
+A PitStop.Infrastructure NuGet package file should appear in your private NuGet feed folder.

 - Rebuild solution
    To make sure everything is setup correctly, do a Rebuild All of the solution.
 This will also restore all the NuGet packages used throughout the solution.
 If no errors occur, you're good to go.

 - Build docker images
    Open up a Powershell window and go to the `Pitstop/src` folder.
-Make sure you Docker for Windows is started.
 Then execute the `RebuildAllDockerImages.ps1` script.
 This will rebuild all the Docker images for all the projects.
 Watch the output for any errors.
 After the images are built, you could check whether they are all there using the `docker images` command.
 This should yield something like this:

    ![](img/docker-images.png)